-The videos and papers below are part of an award-winning collection of work.
+The interviews and publications below are part of an award-winning collection of work.
 David R. Koenig was one of the first people to successfully link the governance of risk-taking to better corporate performance.
 His idea, Risk Capital as Commons, was honored with one of the inaugural M-Prizes for management innovation.
 The concepts reviewed below will change the way you think about governance, risk, and how your organization pursues its goals.

 An interview with David R. Koenig by the Loyola University Center for Integrated Risk Management and Corporate Governance.

 In this Audio Article, I talk about four key elements to the illumination of our taking risk well and evidence that corporations don't take risk well-enough.
 I then guide you to resources to help your organization learn, or re-learn, to helpfully embrace risk.

 Joseph Ayoub and Raza Shaikh, hosts of the On Boards podcast, interview David R. Koenig and note, "If you listen to this episode, you will understand that managing risk, in a comprehensive, forward-looking manner is an essential best practice in running any business."